Repertoi-e/light-std/README.md

 > }
 > ```

-### Allocating memory by example
+### Memory Examples

-We avoid using new and delete for several reasons:
+Avoid using new and delete for several reasons:

-1) The syntax is considered less appealing.
+1) The syntax is ugly.
 2) Care must be taken not to mix new with delete[]/new[] with delete.
 3) It's an operator and can be overriden by structs/classes.
 4) Modern C++ programmers also recommend against using new/delete, so ...

 There are two primary ways to allocate memory in C++: malloc and new.
 To prevent the introduction of a third method, we override malloc.

-> When we don't link the CRT `malloc` is undefined, so we need to
-> provide a replacement anyway (TODO: it may actually be possible to do symbol patching for already compiled code).

 new and delete have different semantics (new initializes values, delete calls a destructor if defined).
 Although our type policy discourages destructors, we will call them just in case, as some third-party libraries might rely on them.